ythuang0522/Slide2Thesis/README.md

 # Slide2Thesis

-A tool that automatically generates a thesis document from a PDF presentation using Google's Gemini API.
+A tool that automatically generates a thesis document from a PDF presentation using AI APIs (Google Gemini or OpenAI ChatGPT).

 ## Features

 - Extract text and images from PDF slides
 - Categorize slides into logical sections
 - Generate thesis chapters from slide content
-- Add citations and references
+- Add citations and references with **flexible citation styles**
+- **CSL (Citation Style Language) support** with popular academic styles
 - Generate figures and tables
 - Compile a complete thesis document in PDF format
+- **Automatic References section generation**
 - Web interface for easy uploading and processing
+- Command-line interface with extensive options

 ## System Architecture